jc-prg/mbox/BACKLOG.md

 ## KNOWN BUGS

+- BUG app - local player also for playlists (tracks & albums to be loaded)
+- BUG app - local player of streams doesn't work (plays last loaded album instead)
 - BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?
 - BUG server - reconnect Card doesn't work
 - BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again)